The columns can be slightly different, depending on whether you're looking at local or online projects.

 Progress: Shows the progress of the project in colors.
 Grey means not started (no progress).
 Darker green means Translation started or completed.
 Hover over the progress bar for a project to see percents.
 Light green means Review 1 started or completed.
 A completed project is shown in all light green.

 Deadline: Shows the final deadline for a project.
 If Translation, Review 1, and Review 2 are all assigned, it's the deadline of Review 2.

 Languages: Shows the source language of the project, followed by the target languages.
 Languages appear in alphabetical order.
 If you can't see all of them, point to the field. memoQ displays all the languages in a bubble.

-Last modified: Shows the date when someone made a change to the project for the last time.
-If the project haven't changed in a while, it may be ready for archival.
+Last accessed: Shows the date when someone opened the project for the last time.
+Local projects only.

 Commands: Shows icon for a few commands.
 To see the icons, point at the field in the row of a project.

 Commands for online projects

 To learn about all commands for projects: See the Project ribbon.